mzgh13/builder-os-ideation/CompanyOS_Context.md

 ### 4.3.
 Go-To-Market (GTM) & Business Model for MVP

-*   **Positioning & Messaging:** Focus on the *solution* to the "Killer Workflow" pain for the specific vertical (e.g., "CompanyOS - The Intelligent Project Profitability Hub for Digital Agencies").
+*   **Positioning & Messaging:** Focus on the *solution* to the "Killer Workflow" pain for the specific vertical (e.g., "<SaaS-OS> - The Intelligent Project Profitability Hub for Digital Agencies").
 *   **Marketing & Sales Strategy:**
     *   **Vertical Exclusivity:** All initial materials tailored to the chosen vertical.
     *   **Channel Focus:** Deep engagement with the vertical's communities, events, influencers.